DoriDoro/OC_lettings/docs/source/index.rst

 broader trend in the real estate industry, where startups are leveraging technology and innovative business models to disrupt traditional property management practices.

-Check out the :doc:`Usage <usage>` section for further information, including how to install :ref:`installation` the project.
+Check out the Usage section for further information, including how to install :ref:`Installation <installation>` the project.

 Contents
 --------